marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

 Put the pre-built JAR file and in your Vaadin application's WEB-INF/lib.
 You will need to "Compile Vaadin widgets," which is an icon in the Eclipse menubar.
 Then look at the example application for the basic setup.

+NOTE: This widget is compiled using JDK 1.6 / Java 6.
+We have been using 1.6 for years now (it was released December 2006) and see now reason to use such an outdated JDK 1.5 per Vaadin's widget specs.

   LICENSE